 You’ve filed your taxes (or you’re planning to very soon) and you’re expecting an income tax refund.
-To some, this perceived windfall is a sign to go on a spending binge.
+To some, this perceived windfall can be a sign to go on a spending binge.

-According to Canada Revenue Agency, the average income tax refund in 2017 was about $1,765.
-That’s about the cost of a nice all-inclusive vacation in the sunny south, some very nice dinners out, or a decent shopping spree.
+The average income tax refund hovered around $1,800 – the cost of an all-inclusive vacation for one in the sunny south, a few really nice dinners out, or a very decent shopping spree.

 Pay down debt.